Utwo/jsheroes-conf/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `--prod` flag for a production build.